michelle-miller/assistant-icp/install_11.md

 Table 4.
 Language resource requirements

 The following resources are what you need to support a production deployment, where two pods are dedicated to each additional language.
-In a development deployment, only one pod is used per lanuage, which means you need half the number of resources in a development deployment.
+In a development deployment, only one pod is used per language, which means you need half the number of resources in a development deployment.

 | Language | Additional memory requirements per pod | Additional VPCs required`*` |
 |----------|-----------------------------|------|